 Financial liabilities are designated as either: (i) fair value through profit or loss; or (ii) amortized cost.
 All financial liabilities are classified and subsequently measured at amortized cost except for financial liabilities at FVTPL.
 The classification determines the method by which the financial liabilities are carried on the statement of financial position subsequent to inception and how changes in value are recorded.
-Accounts payable and accrued liabilities, lease liabilities and the NSR liability are classified and carried on the consolidated statement of financial position at amortized cost.
-The commitment to issue shares is classified as a derivative financial instrument as the Milestone Shares as defined in the Side Letter (Note 8) is a non-derivative instrument for which the Company is obligated to deliver a variable number of shares.
-The commitment to issue shares is re-measured at the closing foreign exchange rate at the date of the consolidated statement of financial position.
+Accounts payable and accrued liabilities and lease liabilities are classified and carried on the consolidated statement of financial position at amortized cost whilst the NSR liability is classified and measured at FVTPL.